 Educational videos, images and teachers guides on a variety of science topics, including physical, earth, health, life and more.
 Use "choose edition" to view resources for elementary, middle or primary school students.

 The world's most comprehensive full text history reference database suitable for high school and college-level research.
 Features over 1,990 reference books, encyclopedias and non-fiction books from leading history publishers, plus articles from more than 150 leading history periodicals.

 Provides easy access to a multitude of full-text science-oriented content, including science encyclopedias, reference books, periodicals and other sources.
-Topics include biology, chemistry, earth & space science, environmental science, health & medicine, history of science, life science, physics, technology and wildlife.
+Topics include biology, chemistry, earth and space science, environmental science, health and medicine, history of science, life science, physics, technology and wildlife.